5-Bits-in-a-Byte/inquiremb/client/src/components/common/README-common.md

   - Options.js
   - Post.js
   - PostView.js
-- Checkbox.js which is used in Post.js and future files in the future
+- Checkbox.js which is used in Post.js and future files we will create
 - DraftTextArea.js which is used in the following files:
   - CommentReply.js
   - Messages.js